Water Chemistry Water Chemistry — Can Pool Chlorine Hurt Your Eyes? Complete Safety Guide

 How Pool Chlorine Affects Your Eyes

 Pool chlorine affects your eyes through several mechanisms.
-Free chlorine (FC) in concentrations above 5-6 ppm can cause immediate stinging and burning.
-However, the real culprit behind most eye irritation isn't actually free chlorine itself, but chloramines (combined chlorine) that form when chlorine reacts with organic contaminants like sweat, urine, and body oils.
+Free chlorine, even at the higher end of a properly stabilized pool's range, rarely stings - because most of it is buffered by CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → into a tiny active fraction.
+The real culprit behind most eye irritation isn't actually free chlorine itself, but chloramines (combined chlorine) that form when chlorine reacts with organic contaminants like sweat, urine, and body oils.

 Chloramines are much more irritating to eyes and mucous membranes than free chlorine.
 This explains why some pools with 'proper' chlorine levels still cause significant eye irritation - they likely have high combined chlorine levels that need addressing through shock treatment.

-• Mild irritation: Redness, tearing, and temporary discomfort
+• Mild irritation: redness, tearing, and stinging that fades within hours

-• Chemical conjunctivitis: Inflammation of the eye's outer membrane
+• Chemical conjunctivitis: temporary inflammation of the eye's outer membrane from chloramines or off-balance water

 Dangerous Chlorine Levels for Eyes